This post is also available in:

 Tip 11 – The mummies of the Capuchin Crypt

 The mummified bodies of the monks are hidden under the Capuchin Church.
 Well, hidden… You can visit and view them.
 Capuchins are a Christian order that wanted to live as simply as possible.
 The deceased members of the order were laid to rest in this crypt – a practice that went on for some three hundred years.
-Every time a monk died, the same coffin was used.
-Then he was placed in the crypt with a few stones as a pillow.
+Every time a monk died, they used the same coffin.
+After the ceremony, he was placed in the crypt with a few stones as a pillow.

 The bodies were not meant to be mummified, but the air circulation and the subsoil mummified them anyway.
 The bodies seem calm and at ease, but I still find it a bit of a sinister visit.
 I think the ossuary is less intense to visit as it still has something artificial and artsy about it.
 In the crypt, I get the creeps at the sight of the bodies and quickly leave to get some fresh air.